puppetlabs-toy-chest/puppetlabs-stunnel/README.md

 ## Summary
-Provides a defined resource type for managing stunnel on Debian and Red Hat systems.
+Provides a defined resource type for managing stunnel on AIX, Debian and Red Hat systems.

 ## Usage
 ```